AFriemann/cph/readme.md

 Todo
 ====

-- huge bug in gui input that seems to produce random passwords
 - find a suitable name which is not used yet
 - enhance key algorithm
 - windows and osx compatibility